Delgon95/rna_structure_aligner/README.md

                                   Available: seq-indep, seq-dep
                                   Default: seq-indep
  -o,--output <path>               (optional) Output directory for all results and alignements.
-                                  Default: use directory of target structure
+                                  Default: use directory of model structure
     --pair-rmsd <rmsd>            (optional) Maximum RMSD (in Ångström) that cores with 2 nucleotides will not exceed.
 Increase leads to wider and longer search.
 Must be lower or equal to triple-rmsd.